GRAINS-U.S. wheat extends gains on threat from dry, chilly weather

 Analysts, on average, expected the USDA to report a jump in corn and soybean seedings over last year, despite three years of falling prices.

-Additional reporting by Colin Packham in Sydney and Tom Polansek and Michael Hirtzer in Chicago; Editing by Rutyh Pitchford, Chris Reese and Marguerita Choy
+Additional reporting by Colin Packham in Sydney; Editing by Rutyh Pitchford and Chris Reese